Jump to section

 Admissions Requirements

-Students seeking admission to CPG must submit the following documented evidence:
+Students seeking admission to the College must submit the following documented evidence:

-• Grades of C or better for prerequisite courses (not C-)
+- Grades of in the C range or better for prerequisite courses

-2. Completion of prepharmacy coursework requirements by the end of spring semester or spring quarter prior to matriculation to CPG.
+- Completion of prepharmacy coursework requirements by the end of spring semester or spring quarter prior to matriculation to the College.

-7. Completion of the CPG on-campus interview process (by invitation only).
+- Completion of the College's on-campus or virtual interview process (by invitation only).

 Prerequisite Courses